richardkentng/movieland/README.md

 # My own additions to this project:

+- On page load up, a random title will be searched for from an array of several titles
 - Added a loading wheel in the top-left corner.
 Visible during api fetches.
 - Used onSubmit event to submit search as opposed to the tutorial's onClick
 - For the 'no results' message, I also included the title that was searched for.
 My message: 'No results for 'exampletitle'.